SiteGround Review for the Non-Techiesby Jerlynn

 A regular update of its technology for compatibility purposes also ensures SiteGround’s impeccable server response time.

-SiteGround has 5 cutting-edge data centers all around the world — Amsterdam, Chicago, London, Milan, and Singapore — boosts its server response time, too.
+SiteGround has 5 cutting-edge data centers all around the world — Amsterdam, Chicago, London, Milan, and Singapore — which boosts its server response time, too.

 The closer the visitor is to the data center in terms of physical distance, the better the server response time will be.